AMEE/AMON/readme.markdown

 Where a number is defined in the data format, positive and negative integers and floating point numbers are acceptable.
 Numbers may be defined in either normal numeric or scientific notation.
 (It is left up to the implementation of devices/systems that use AMON regarding the precision of floating point numbers.)

-### <a name="meters"></a>Meters
+### <a name="devices"></a>Devices

-In the AMON data format, the "meters" section is used to represent physical or virtual metering/monitoring devices and their data.
+In the AMON data format, the "devices" section is used to represent physical or virtual metering/monitoring devices and their data.
 This is done via three sub-sections.
 Firstly, a series of fields that define details about the physical or virtual device itself, such as a UUID for the "meter", if the device's data should be considered to be public or private, the location of the device, and optional metadata about the device.
 Secondly, a series of fields (the "readings" section) which defines *what* the device records measurements of -- so, for example, if a device monitors temperature and relative humidity, then the "readings" section would define this.
 Finally, a series of fields (the "measurements" section) which defines actual metering/monitoring data from the device.

-All of the fields for the "meters" section of the AMON data format are discussed in more detail below.
+All of the fields for the "devices" section of the AMON data format are discussed in more detail below.

-* **meterId**: A UUID for the "meter".
-Required for a "meter"; however, systems that implement the AMON data format may relax this requirement to make the field optional for AMON formatted messages that are requesting that a "meter" be created.
+* **deviceId**: A UUID for the "device".
+Required for a "device"; however, systems that implement the AMON data format may relax this requirement to make the field optional for AMON formatted messages that are requesting that a "device" be created.
-* **parentId**: A UUID for the meter's "parent".
+* **parentId**: A UUID for the device's "parent".
 Presence of this value indicates this meter is a sub-meter.
 * **description**: An optional textual description of the meter.
 Commonly used for an in-house meter ID and/or other useful identifier.
 * **meteringPointId**: An optional UUID of a "meteringPoint", if this "meter" is to be considered part of that "meteringPoint".
 * **privacy**: Should the information about this meter/monitor and its data be considered private, or public?
 Optional -- systems that implement the AMON data format should assume a default of "private" if not specified.